tibrahim62/central-hub-ai-transport/README.md

    - Replace `:query_embedding` with a vector literal or a bind variable produced by your embedding function.

 ---
+> **Disclaimer:**
+> For demo and educational purposes only.
+Example scripts use portable defaults — review and harden before production deployment.

 ## Files
 - [`schema.sql`](schema.sql) — Create tables (shipments, incidents) and the vector index